-Crazy Egg highlights a few elements worth keeping in mind: such as clear prospect targeting, full transparency (AKA no sensational promises you can’t actually keep), and emphasis on the benefit you’re offering.
+Crazy Egg highlights a few elements worth keeping in mind: such as clear prospect targeting, full transparency (aka no sensational promises you can’t actually keep), and emphasis on the benefit you’re offering.

 2. A strong call to action (CTA)

-Whether it’s completing a form, signing up for a newsletter, or requesting a consultation or demo, you want the CTA button to almost jump off the page, grab the viewer’s attention, and entice them to click.
+Whether it’s completing a form, signing up for a newsletter, or requesting a consultation or demo, you want the CTA button to almost jump off the page, grab the viewer’s attention, and inspire them to click.

 3. A thoughtful design

-Your landing page’s design should be both intuitive and correlated to your website and overall branding.
-Add too many elements and you risk your CTA getting lost in the shuffle.
-Add too few and you risk underwhelming the user and having them bounce.
+You want to find a happy medium.
+Add too many elements on the page, and you risk your CTA getting lost in the shuffle.
+Add too few, and you risk underwhelming the user and having them bounce.

-4. A conversion rate optimization strategy
+4. A conversion rate optimization (CRO) strategy

 5. An easy form

-6. A consistent message
+6. A consistent, clear message